 Many charities like British Heart Foundation offer a free collection service for good quality, genuinely resalable items (which for sofas and upholstered furniture also means having proper fire certification).
 So be sure to contact them if you have anything decent.
 But for the stuff that you know is actual rubbish, please don’t waste their or your time.

 Bulky waste means in the context of man & van rubbish clearance any non-hazardous waste that can comfortably be lifted by two people.
-This includes builders waste, fly-tipped waste, bulky appliances (including domestic fridges), furniture, bric-a-brac, plasterboard, garden waste and household junk.
+This includes builders waste, fly-tipped waste, bulky appliances (including domestic fridges), furniture, bric-a-brac, carpet, plasterboard, garden waste and household junk.
 For waste licensing, health & safety and insurance reasons, most firms will not remove the following hazardous items:

 - Asbestos (read our guide on safe disposal of asbestos)